Neelp20/Project-4-TheWoodenSpoon/TESTING.md

 3. A customer cannot book for less than 24hrs.
 4. Forms cannot be submitted when required fields are empty

+## Unit Testing

+Due to time constraints, automated testing was not implemented.
+However, extensive manual testing was performed across key user journeys—such as booking reservations, navigating the menu, user authentication, and error handling—to ensure reliable functionality and smooth user experience.

 ## Accessibility

 [Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.